andsens/bootstrap-vz/manifests/README.rst

 variety of sources.

 -  ``install``: A list of strings that specify which packages should be installed.
-Valid values: package names optionally followed by a ``/target`` or paths to local ``.deb`` files.
+Valid values: Package names optionally followed by a ``/target`` or paths to local ``.deb`` files.
+   Note that packages are installed in the order they are listed.
+   The installer invocations are bundled by package type (remote or local), meaning if you install two local packages, then two remote packages and then another local package, there will be two calls to ``dpkg -i ...`` and a single call to ``apt-get install ...``.
 -  ``install_standard``: Defines if the packages of the ``"Standard System Utilities"`` option of the Debian installer, provided by `tasksel <https://wiki.debian.org/tasksel>`__, should be